KokuiAgbenu/it-bootcamp/README.md

 ## 🚀 Progress & Reflections

 I'm updating this repo regularly as I work through each day's material and practical task.
-At the end of each week, I reflect on what I've learned and what I need to improve.
+At the end of each week, I will reflect on what went well, what went wrong, and how I can improve.

 - [Week 1 Review](./reflections/week-1-review.md) — Key wins, blockers, and next steps.